-The 2pm late check-out is guaranteed except at resort and conference centre hotels.
-This is the main benefit – the only other things offered will be an ‘enhanced’ room (in the category you booked) and 25% bonus points.
+The 2pm late check-out is ‘based on availability’ so not guaranteed.
+The only other benefits offered will be an ‘enhanced’ room (in the category you booked) and 25% bonus points.

 If you are looking for Marriott Bonvoy Gold status, you should remember that you can also get Marriott Gold for free with American Express Platinum just for holding the card.